 :: In Central Mindanao, it’s Civilian Protection and Ceasefire Monitoring.

-:: In the Ancestral Domains of the Indigenous Peoples,10 it’s Fair Trade Farming.
+:: In the Ancestral Domains of the Indigenous Peoples, it’s Inclusive Development and Social Entrepreneurship.

-:: In most areas affected by floods and super-typhoons like Ondoy, Sendong, Pablo, and Yolanda, it’s Disaster Risk Reduction Program.
+:: In most areas affected by earthquakes, floods, and super-typhoons, it’s Disaster Risk Reduction Program.

 With a clear theological framework, a peace building ministry specialization, a strong leadership development program, a set of systematic team formation procedures, and contextually-relevant development programs, organizing a PAR Community in each of the 81 provinces in this country is possible!